Brooklyn charitable organizations for children collection

 Preferred Citation

-Identification of item, date (if known); Brooklyn charitable organizations for children publications, 1985.106, Box and Folder number; Brooklyn Historical Society.
+Identification of item, date (if known); Brooklyn charitable organizations for children collection, 1985.106, Box and Folder number; Brooklyn Public Library, Center for Brooklyn History.

 Immediate Source of Acquisition

-Source and date of the accession are unknown.
-This collection was formally accessioned in 1985.
+Source and date of acquisition unknown.
+Formally accessioned in 1985.

 About this Guide